tiry/nuxeo-automation-pub/Readme.md

 The "Server endpoint" provided by `Remote.CreatePublishedDocument` will try to do a simple resolution of the path provided to get the target container where the document must be published.

-You can provide an additional `containerResolver` parameter that should be the name of a Chain or Operation that will be used to do the String => Container document resolution.
+You can provide an additional `containerResolver` parameter that should be the name of a Chain or Operation that will be used to do find or create the container.

+The target Operation should :

+ - accept a DocumentModel as input: the DocumentModel representing the document to publish
+ - use the `containerPath` context entry to retrieve the value of the `containerResolver` parameter
+ - return a DocumentModel